Take great photographs of the wildlife

 Take extra memory cards and batteries

 This may sound obvious, but you will be surprised at how many people forget to bring spare memory cards and batteries.
-You don’t want to miss out on a fabulous shot of one of the big five because you have already filled up your only memory card or your battery has gone!
-Always pop spares in your pockets before heading out on safari so you are well prepared.
+You don’t want to miss out on a fabulous shot of one of the big five because you have already filled up your only memory card or your battery has gone.
+Always pop spares in your pockets before heading out on safari, be well prepared.

 Choose a vehicle with good seating

-Obviously you will not be able to get out of your vehicle to photograph the animals for safety reasons, so you will need to make sure the vehicle you choose has good seating.
+You will not be able to get out of your vehicle to photograph the animals for safety reasons.
 Most guided safari tours use 4x4s with windows that can be opened fully and pop up roofs, giving you the chance to stick your camera out and get the perfect shot.
 Tiered seating in the vehicle will also help you to get a good view of the animals, without the people around you getting in the way.

 Get up in time for sunrise

 Whilst waking up early may not sound like something you want to do on holiday, it will be worth it for the fabulous photographs you snap.
-Early in the morning, before sunrise is the best time to spot animals like lions, leopards, and rhinos at the watering holes and rivers.
+Early in the morning, before sunrise is the best time to spot animals like lions, leopards and rhinos.end to be at the watering holes and rivers at dawn.

 Don’t forget your zoom lens